zacs/ha-polycom_speakerphone/README.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **Add Integration**
 3. Search for **Polycom Speakerphone**
-4. Enter the IP address of your Polycom Trio 8800
+4. Enter the required information:
+   - **IP Address**: The IP address of your Polycom Trio 8800
+   - **Password**: The device password (default username is "Polycom")
-5. Choose whether to verify SSL certificates (typically set to false for local devices)
+   - **Verify SSL Certificate**: Typically set to false for local devices with self-signed certificates
-6. Click **Submit**
+5. Click **Submit**

-The integration will automatically discover the device and create all sensors and controls.
+The integration will automatically discover the device and create all sensors.

 ## Requirements